hyperledger/firefly-fir/text/0017-invoke-with-data.md

 **FireFly Multiparty Contract** (which provides `pinBatch`), and the **Application Contract** (which defines the custom blockchain logic for a given application).

+Most requirements are universal, but some are naturally blockchain-specific.
+These differences are called out for the two currently supported blockchains (Ethereum and Fabric) below as appropriate.

 ## FireFly Core

 The request body for all blockchain `/invoke` methods can now include a `message: {}` section (similar